xiaobo9/libinsane/README.markdown

 - Full page scan only: Presence of the options to set the scan area and their consistency cannot be guaranteed.
 You are advised to crop the image later in your own application (see [Paperwork](https://openpaper.work) for example).
-- 24 bits color scans only (may be fixed later)
 - On Windows (both with WIA2 or TWAIN), images are often rotated by 180°.
 This is because both APIs return the scan as a BMP (DIB), and by default, BMPs start by the bottom of the image.
 Libinsane returns the top of the image first